tldr-pages/tldr/pages/linux/nova.md

 # nova

-> The OpenStack project that provides a way to provision compute instances (aka virtual servers).
+> The OpenStack project that provides a way to provision compute instances.
 > More information: <https://docs.openstack.org/nova/latest/>.

 - List VMs on current tenant: